mqraitem/CS655-Networks-Final-Project/README.md

 Project Demo:

-### Set up instructions:
+### Application Set up instructions:
-First, create the required GENI environment by using the Rspec provided in the rep. Then, you need to clone the repo in the home directory in both your worker and server nodes.
+First, create the required GENI environment by using the Rspec provided in the repo.
+Then, you need to clone the repo in the home directory in both your worker and server nodes.
 Once that done, please follow the relevant instructions below:

 #### Server Setup: